 2014–2017: Tamil Nadu Teacher Education and Development (TN-TED) programme

 Year 3 (2016-17) was extended as several events affecting Tamil Nadu State interrupted the programme.
 The group of Teacher Educators was expanded to 600, all of whom received training to train 46,023 teachers of lower and upper primary in techniques for English language teaching.
 They also trained 3,700 Tamil Nadu Teacher Educators on how to train teachers more effectively.
-To build the local-level sustainability of teacher education, the British Council provided introductory training on establishing Teacher Activity Groups, and produced a report for SSA, Exploring digital learning options for teacher development in Tamil Nadu based on findings from a small-scale research project and secondary data.
+The British Council conducted introductory training on establishing Teacher Activity Groups (TAGs) and produced a report on Exploring digital learning options for teacher development in Tamil Nadu.
+This was based on findings from a small-scale research project and secondary data, to build the local-level sustainability for teacher education.